by Tessa Hall, Alan Manning & Madeleine Sumption

 Emigration depends on a combination of immigration levels and the rate at which migrants who have immigrated leave the UK over time, as the LSE technical paper describes in more detail.

-Because immigration levels have increased, emigration levels are expected to increase in future too.
-The projected path of future emigration, based on our future immigration assumptions and assumed stay rates, is shown in Figure 3 for visa and humanitarian migration.
-The projected increase in emigration results primarily from larger numbers of international students leaving the UK, followed by an increase in emigration of work-visa holders.
+Because immigration levels increased between 2020 and 2023, the model projects that emigration levels will increase sharply, peaking in 2024 (Figure 3).
+The projected increase in emigration in 2024 results primarily from larger numbers of international students leaving the UK and an increase in emigration of work-visa holders.

 Figure 3

 Students play a large role in projected future emigration.
 However, it is important to note that trends in international student migration have changed enormously recently.
-More students have come to the UK, from different countries than in the past.
-A policy change towards students’ dependants has also been announced but not yet implemented, at the time of writing.
-Students’ migration patterns are thus particularly difficult to predict and it is possible that the timing or scale of emigration could differ from what we see in past data.
+More students have come to the UK from different countries than in the past.
+In January 2024, the government banned most students from bringing dependants to the UK.
+Students’ migration patterns are thus particularly difficult to predict, and it is possible that the timing or scale of emigration could differ from what we see in past data.
+If high shares of students remain in the UK than our model assumes, this would mean the spike in emigration expected in 2024 would be smaller.

 4. What does this mean for future net migration?